2023-2024 Undergraduate & Graduate Catalog

 The Van Andel Global Trade Center is an outreach center of the Seidman College of Business.
 The mission of the Van Andel Global Trade Center (VAGTC) is to strengthen the community through increased global business by providing international consulting, training, and resources.
-Grand Valley founded the center in 1999, and it is located in the L. William Seidman Center on the Pew Grand Rapids Campus.
+Grand Valley founded the center in 1999, and it is located in the L. William Seidman Center on the Robert C. Pew Grand Rapids Campus.

 VAGTC is recognized as an effective source of international resources, educational training, and assistance services for business and academic communities across Michigan.
-The center works in strategic partnerships with state and federal organizations; a majority of the time is spent working directly with the business community across the state to accomplish global objectives supporting international growth.
+The center works in strategic partnerships with state and federal organizations, though a majority of the time is spent working directly with the business community across the state to accomplish global objectives supporting international growth.

-VAGTC services include a series of seminars, workshops, programs, and conferences encompassing many different international business topics.
+VAGTC services include a series of seminars, workshops, programs, and conferences that encompass many different international business topics.
 In addition, the center provides vital customized import/export and consulting services for all types of businesses.
 The center has created global reference materials utilizing many international trade resources to assist businesses with international growth.
 VAGTC also offers a membership program that provides high-value, high-quality networking opportunities and services to businesses within Michigan and beyond.

-Benefits to businesses and the university:
+Benefits to businesses and the university include:

 - Increased competency within organizations to be globally successful

 - Strategic partnerships both inside and outside the university that enhance constituents and stakeholders